 Both versions utilise the same 645cc V-Twin engine with Suzuki's Dual Spark technology providing a nice smooth power delivery that is very beginner friendly.
 Having said that, the 75bhp output means there will still be plenty of go in this bike to handle whatever type of riding you want to throw at it with a high fun-factor.

 The SV650 also features an interesting 'Low RPM Assist' function.
 This is another great idea for a beginner rider, it basically does what it says on the tin - smoothing out engine revs at low speeds and when launching.
 The end result is a bike that will stop and start easier in traffic and is far less likely to stall at low speeds.

-As well as being beginner friendly, the SV is also budget friendly, starting at £5,799.
-Suzuki have managed to achieve this by sticking to the basics - there's no rider modes or traction control or full colour TFT screens here but it does feature ABS and pre-load adjustable rear suspension.
+As well as being beginner friendly, the SV is also budget-friendly, starting at £5,799.
+Suzuki has managed to achieve this by sticking to the basics - there are no rider modes or traction control or full colour TFT screens here but it does feature ABS and pre-load adjustable rear suspension.

 For an extra £500 you can get the SV650X version but which one you go for really comes down to your own taste and style.
-Personally I like the X, it was one of the bikes that caught my attention on Suzuki's stand at Motorcycle Live.
-The main differences are the addition of a retro front cowl, clip on bars and a tuck and roll seat.
-This will adjust the riding position to a more forward leaning cafe racer style.
-The seat now comes in a stylish brown leather with soft cushioning for extra comfort as well.
+Personally, I like the X, it was one of the bikes that caught my attention on Suzuki's stand at Motorcycle Live.
+The main differences are the addition of a retro front cowl, clip-on bars, and a tuck and roll seat.
+This will adjust the riding position to a more forward-leaning cafe racer style.
+The seat now comes in stylish brown leather with soft cushioning for extra comfort as well.
 This won't be everyone's cup of tea so if you would rather have a more traditional, upright street bike, stick with the standard edition.
 The best idea is to try them both at your local dealer and see what you think.